Over the past few months, we’ve been talking to a whole bunch of smart folks from different sides of the ecommerce industry.

 Trunk Club have turned their market on its head with a customer-first approach.

-As this article from Power Retail suggests, people will pay more, and remain loyal to those ecommerce brands that can provide best in class customer service.
+As an article from Power Retail suggests, people will pay more, and remain loyal to those ecommerce brands that can provide best in class customer service.

 Here’s a snapshot from a recent Consumer Study from IBM Australia, titled, ‘Shoppers Disrupted: Retailing Through the Noise’.